MatthewMaker/slack-plugin/README.markdown

 ### Instructions

-1. Get a Slack account: https://slack.com/
+1. Get a Slakk account: https://slakk.com/
-2. Configure the Jenkins integration: https://my.slack.com/services/new/jenkins-ci
+2. Configure the Jenkins integration: https://my.slakk.com/services/new/jenkins-ci
 3. Install this plugin on your Jenkins server